PeterLu7799/documents/Energy Efficiency Guild.md

 	* High GPU Utilization
 	* Display Utilization

+### NSProcessInfo

+NSProcessInfo provides the following property and notification to monitor the thermal changes

-### NSProcessInfoThermalState
+#### NSProcessInfoThermalState

 The API thermalState is available since iOS 11, it's a enum and has four values

 * Nominal - The thermal state is within normal limits.
-* Fair - The thermal state is slightly elevated.
+* Fair - Recommendation: Defer non-user-visible activity.
-* Serious - The thermal state is high.
+* Serious - System performance may be impacted.
+Recommendation: reduce application's usage of CPU, GPU and I/O, if possible.
+Switch to lower quality visual effects, reduce frame rates.
-* Critical - The thermal state is significantly impacting the performance of the system and the device needs to cool down.
+* Critical - System performance is significantly impacted and the system needs to cool down.
+Recommendation: reduce application's usage of CPU, GPU, and I/O to the minimum level needed to respond to user actions.
+Consider stopping use of camera and other peripherals if your application is using them.

+#### NSProcessInfoThermalStateDidChangeNotification

+We can use this notification to monitor the thermal changes.

 ### Analyze Huajiao app energy utilization